ImNotACoderAi/Azuma/README.md

 --[[
 Title = <string> - The name of the UI.
 DiscordLink = <string> - The Bind to close and open the UI.
+NavigationPosition = <string> - The position of the Navigation for now only takes Top, And Right.
 DiscordLink = <string> - The Discord invite link to be displayed.
 YoutubeLink = <string> - The YouTube channel link to be displayed.
 ]]